Master of Public Administration Curriculum

 Hilbert offers the only accelerated cohort model MPA program in western New York.
 With the city of Buffalo 10 minutes away, we expect our graduates to be highly marketable within Erie county and throughout the United States.

-Hilbert College is now accepting applications for the Fall 2013 cohort.
+Hilbert College is now accepting applications for the February and August 2015 cohort.

 |MPA625||Introduction to Public Administration||3|